its-riki-dev/liquid-raymarching/README.md

 # Liquid Raymarching

-A dynamic liquid-style raymarching shader powered by **Three.js** and **GLSL**.
+A dynamic raymarching shader powered by **Three.js** and **GLSL**.
 Combines soft-blended **SDFs**, real-time lighting, and animated surface distortion driven by time.
 Features a responsive full-screen canvas, subtle **blurred background**, and interactive **lil-gui** controls for blend, lighting, and color.
 Optimized with pixel ratio clamping, smooth resizing, and efficient **orthographic rendering** for a clean and modern WebGL experience.

 [![HomeSS](public/heropage.png)](https://liquid-raymarching.vercel.app/)